Parañaque court orders E-Tap to pay ₱3-M in damages to MEPS

 “Likewise, the plaintiff having been compelled to incur expenses to protect its interest, is entitled to attorney’s fees and cost of suit,” it further said.

-IBA PANG MGA BALITA
+IBA PANG BALITA